 E-Commerce Legal Background

-Singapore is one of the first countries to have introduced legislation to enable e-commerce, with the enactment of the Electronic Transaction Act 1998.
+Singapore was one of the first countries to introduce legislation to enable e-commerce, with the enactment of the Electronic Transaction Act 1998.
 The Act closely follows the UNCITRAL Model Law on Electronic Commerce, and is drafted in such a way that government authorities can introduce electronic filing systems without amending other laws.
 It also allows public bodies to issue licences and permits electronically.

 Singapore's aim is to be an international e-commerce hub.
 The Act aims to provide the legal framework necessary to ensure predictability, trust and certainty to allow e-commerce to flourish.